 Let me back up for a moment

 Before all of you begin to accuse me of unnecessarily corrupting the minds of our youth and somehow suggesting that school isn’t cool, I want you to know that I have always been a supporter of higher education.
-As both a former high-school teacher as well as someone who has invested literally thousands of dollars and hours to obtain a liberal arts eduction, I am the poster boy for racking up hefty student loans on a couple of degrees I barely use.
+As both a former high-school teacher as well as someone who has invested literally thousands of dollars and hours to obtain a liberal arts education, I am the poster boy for racking up hefty student loans on a couple of degrees I barely use.

 Don’t get the wrong idea, I’m certainly not suggesting that going to college or art school is a bad thing.
 Getting yourself an education is a good thing, and I truly believe that anyone who has the opportunity to attend college should consider going . . . if really you need to.